Frequently Asked Questions

 Please contact Lillian Sherman, Executive Director, if you’re interested in joining our Board of Directors: Lillian.firstname.lastname@example.org or call (206) 774-5246.

-Rachel and Billie the Piggy Banks are the mascots of Pike Place Market and our best PIG-lanthropists!
-Rachel has been “bringing home the bacon” for Pike Place Market Foundation since 1986 and Billie since 2011 to support our low-income neighbors who live in and around the Market.
+Rachel and Billie the piggy banks are the mascots of Pike Place Market and our best PIG-lanthropists!
+Rachel the Piggybank has been “bringing home the bacon” for Pike Place Market Foundation since 1986 and Billie the Piggybank since 2011 to support our low-income neighbors who live in and around the Market.
 Legend has it that if you rub their snouts and make a donation, you’ll have good luck.

 Rachel was the inspiration behind the Pigs on Parade fundraiser throughout downtown Seattle in 2001 and again in 2007 for the Market’s centennial celebration.